Ex-Pope Benedict begs forgiveness from abuse victims | DW | 08.02.2022

 The church also took no official disciplinary action against the clergymen while it was unclear what care was given to the victims.

-Experts from WSW suggested Ratzinger reassigned priests who had abused children to other areas during his time as archbishop in Bavaria.
+Experts from WSW suggested that while serving as Archbishop of Munich, Benedict reassigned priests who had abused children to other areas during his time as archbishop in Bavaria.

 "The expert report contains no evidence to support an allegation of misconduct or assistance in a cover-up," the lawyers argue.
 "As archbishop, Cardinal Ratzinger was not involved in any cover-up of acts of abuse."